ahmadrosid/php-pdf/README.md

 php -i | grep extension_dir
 ```

-Then copy to that extension directory:
+Then copy to that extension directory, you can get the directory location by running this command `pecl config-get ext_dir`:

 ```bash
 cp target/release/libphp_pdf.so /opt/homebrew/lib/php/pecl/20210902